-From freaking out aboard a JetBlue flight to rapping as Sarah Palin (while she was nine months pregnant, no less), there was something about how effortlessly Poehler performed that made her seem a natural talent SNL was lucky to scoop up, and one that audiences were fortunate enough to see week in and week out.
+From freaking out aboard a JetBlue flight to rapping side by side with Sarah Palin (while she was nine months pregnant, no less), there was something about how effortlessly Poehler performed that made her seem like a natural talent in SNL, one that audiences were fortunate enough to see week in and week out.

 Fulfilling the larger-than-life role left behind by John Belushi decades prior, Chris Farley had some mighty big shoes to fill when it came to succeeding his idol’s place on SNL.
 Never one to shy away from a good challenge, Farley fully committed to his role as Belushi’ heir.
 Like Belushi in the late ‘70s, Farley became known for his explosive air of unpredictability on stage, adding a degree of danger to SNL the likes of which hadn’t been seen in some time.

 A key member of SNL’s “boys club” in the early ‘90s alongside Chris Rock, Adam Sandler, and his frequent comedy partner David Spade, Farley was able to mix various comedic styles into his performances, blending slapstick with low-brow humor for some hilariously memorable results.